 Join leading energy efficiency companies from across the nation on a business development mission to China!

-Exciting update: Chair of the California Energy Commission, Robert Weisenmiller, and California Assembly member, Phil Ting, will also be participating.
+Exciting update: Chair of the California Energy Commission, Robert Weisenmiller, and a small delegation of California State Assemblymembers will also be participating.

 This is a U.S. Department of Commerce Certified Trade Mission.

 Space is very limited!

 OVERVIEW OF THE MISSION: